USEPA/invitroTKstats/invitroTKstats/data-raw/Smeltz-Clint/README.md

 Descriptions of files found within invitroTKstats/data-raw/Smeltz-Clint.

-The unprocessed data file \insertCite{smeltz2023plasma}{invitroTKstats} is used to generate the readily available example Clint dataset which can be accessed with `data("Clint-example")`.
+The unprocessed data file \insertCite{smeltz2023plasma}{invitroTKstats} is used to generate the readily available example Clint datasets which can be accessed with `data("Clint-example")`.
+The example Clint datasets are also used in the function examples for various functions such as `format_clint` and `calc_clint_point`.

 The processed data files are outputs from generating the data during level-4 processing.
 They are also used within the "Clint" vignette to demonstrate example level-4 files for users.